If you want to share cookies with your dog, read this guide – can dogs eat oatmeal cookies. It will tell you what you need to know.

 A few bites won’t hurt them but don’t give them too much.

 A word of caution – make sure the oatmeal cranberry cookies (or any oatmeal cookies) do not have macadamia nuts in them.
 Macadamia nuts are toxic to dogs.

 Can Dogs Eat Peanut Butter Oatmeal Cookies

 As long as your pup isn’t allergic to peanuts, peanut butter oatmeal cookies are safe for dogs to eat.
-In fact, peanut butter is a common ingredient in lots of dog treats because it cuts down on how much sugar it has (and gives it a little bit of protein).
+Peanut butter is a common ingredient in lots of dog treats because it cuts down on how much sugar it has (and gives it a little bit of protein).